 Bright Green Dye Mixture

-THIS DYE LOOK ORANGEY BROWN IN ITS POWDER FORM, BUT TURNS A BRIGHT GREEN ONCE "BLOOMED" IN WATER!
+THIS DYE APPEARS ORANGE-BROWN IN ITS POWDER FORM, BUT TURNS A BRIGHT GREEN ONCE "BLOOMED" IN WATER (instructions below)

-This is a dye mixture of FD&C Yellow No. 5 and FD&C Blue No. 1, both containing over 90% pure dye each (details on dye loads below).
-This mixture is exempt from certification because this is a mixture and not a straight color additive.
+This is a dye mixture of FD&C Yellow No. 5 and FD&C Blue No. 1, both containing over 90% pure dye in each component (details on dye loads below).
+This dye mixture is exempt from certification because it's a mixture and not a straight color additive.
 Because both of these dyes are from FDA certified lots, this mixture can can be used in final products and remain within FDA guidelines.

 Regulations for mixtures exempt from certification in the Code of Federal Regulations Title 21 part 80.35 (b):§80.35 Color additive mixtures; certification and exemption from certification….(b) Color additive mixtures exempted from certification.
 A color additive mixture prepared from a previously certified batch of one or more straight colors, with or without any diluent that has been listed in part 73 of this chapter for use in mixtures, shall be exempt from batch certification if the straight color used has not changed in composition in any manner whatsoever since its certification and if it is simply mixed with the approved diluents for exempt mixtures.
 The label of such color additive mixtures shall not bear the lot number assigned by the Food and Drug Administration to the certified straight color components, but shall bear the manufacturer's control number through which the history of the straight color can be determined."